 STEP 3: CURING

-Coverage will vary depending on the density and profile of the surface.
-Hydrostop Sealer is effective in small amounts; applying extra product does not necessarily provide better performance.
+Coverage will vary depending on the density and porosity of the surface.
+Hydrostop Sealer is effective in small amounts; applying extra does not necessarily provide better performance.
 Use the following application rates as a guide.
 Test patches are critical to determining the appropriate coverage.

-NOTE: Hydrostop Sealer is best applied using a single coat.
-Use the coverage rates above as a guide.
-Highly absorbtive surfaces may require a second, lighter coat applied immed iately after the first coat
+NOTE: Highly absorptive surfaces may require a second, lighter coat applied shortly after the first coat (wet-on-wet).

 TOOLS & MATERIALS